fullstorydev/ios-shoppe-demo/README.md

 ## API Usage Examples

 `FullStoryManager.swift` (FSManager) is a file full of functions and enums that can make the FullStory API easier to apply to areas of your project.
-(Its an example of implementation for your app)
+(It's an example of implementation for your app)

 ### Identifying a user:
 - [Here](https://github.com/fullstorydev/ios-shoppe-demo/blob/c534166901d71f0dace44f85aee053242dd25caf/swift/ios-shoppe-demo/ServiceManagers/FullStoryManager.swift#L69) is how we can create an easily accessible method for FS identify.